 - If you have any queries related to the interventions please do not hesitate to contact the class teacher or SENCo.

 - Pupil Progress Meetings are held each term.
-This is a meeting where the class teacher meets with the Senior Leadership Team and SENCo to discuss the progress of the pupils in their class.
+This is a meeting where class teachers meet together with the Senior Leadership Team and SENCo to discuss the progress of the pupils in their classes.
 This shared discussion may highlight any potential problems in order for further support to be planned.

 - Occasionally a pupil may need more expert support from an outside agency such as the Children’s Therapy Team, Paediatrician etc. Referral forms are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.
 After a series of assessments, a programme of support is usually provided to the school and parents/carers.
 This is co-ordinated by the SENCo.

-- The Governors of Walderslade Primary School are responsible for entrusting a named person/persons, Mr Paul Dadson, Miss Amy Rowley and Miss Tracey Price, to monitor Safeguarding and Child protection procedures.
+- The Governors of Walderslade Primary School are responsible for entrusting a named person/persons, Mrs Amy Rowley-Jones, Mrs Ali Sawyer, Mr Paul Dadson and Miss Tracey Price, to monitor Safeguarding and Child protection procedures.
 They are also responsible for the monitoring and correct administration of the Disclosure and Barring service procedures and the school’s Single Central record.
-In a support and challenge role the Governors, led by Mr Ian Chappell, ensure that the school is as inclusive as possible and treats all children and staff in an equitable way.
+In a support and challenge role the Governors, led by Mr Patrick Burgess, ensure that the school is as inclusive as possible and treats all children and staff in an equitable way.
 They monitor and review the accessibility plan and all other statutory policies as defined by the Department for Education (DfE).